-Impressed current protection systems are widely recognised as a superior or a more controllable alternative to sacrificial anode systems for preventing corrosion.
-In this guide we will explain what they are, how they work and the different types available to you.
+Impressed current protection anodes are widely recognised as a superior alternative to sacrificial anode systems in solving corrosion problems.
+In this guide we explain what they are, how they work and the different types available.

 WHAT ARE IMPRESSED CURRENT CATHODIC PROTECTION ANODES?

-Impressed Current Protection Anodes, or Impressed Current Cathodic Protection (ICCP) systems, are a method of corrosion protection that uses an external source of electricity to apply a current to the anodes which works to protect a steel structure in a variety of applications, such as a pipelines, steel tower or storage vessels.
+Impressed Current Protection Anodes, or Impressed Current Cathodic Protection (ICCP) systems, are a method of corrosion protection that uses a source of electricity to apply an electric current to the anodes that are then used to protect a steel structure, such as a pipeline or steel tower.

-These systems are often used when protecting larger structures, or in complex applications where sacrificial anodes cannot economically deliver sufficient current to all parts of the structure requiring protection..
+These systems are generally seen as beneficial for larger structures, or where sacrificial anodes cannot economically deliver sufficient current protection to provide the required cathodic protection output.

-Impressed current anodes can provide a more controllable and long-term solution to a corrosion problem by varying the driving output of individual anodes within an ICCP system.
-The impressed current system enables the current to be accurately controlled, giving you greater flexibility to match specific corrosion demands than can be found in sacrificial anode systems.
+Impressed anodes are widely seen as a more sophisticated and long-term solution to a corrosion problem.
+The impressed current system enables the current or driving output to be accurately controlled or varied and it gives the corrosion engineer greater flexibility than a sacrificial anode system.

-Impressed current anodes require an external source of electricity to power the system and thus set up the same type of electrical cell that is found naturally within sacrificial anodes systems.
-In this process electrons flow from the anode, through the electrolyte (often the soil) and to the cathode (often the pipeline or other protected steel structure).
+Impressed current anodes use and require a source of electricity to “power” the anodes and thus set up the same type of cell that is seen with sacrificial anodes where electrons flow from the anode, through the electrolyte (often the soil) and to the cathode (often the pipeline).

-These anodes can be made a variety of materials, including cast iron, mixed metal oxide (MMO), or graphite.
-The anode itself can come in many shapes and sizes, such as rods, tubes, wires, plates or even mesh.
+These anodes can be made of various materials, including cast iron, mixed metal oxide (MMO), or graphite.
+The anode itself can come in many shapes and sizes, such as rods, tubes, wires, plates or even in mesh form.

-The anode is installed within the electrolyte, around the structure to be protected, and connected to the positive terminal, whilst the structure is connected to the negative terminal.
+The anode is installed within the electrolyte around the structure to be protected and connected to the positive output, while the structure is connected to the negative terminal.

 TYPES OF IMPRESSED CURRENT PROTECTION ANODES

-Mixed Metal Oxide anodes (MMO), or dimensionally stable anodes (DSA), consist of a rare metal oxide coated onto a titanium substrate.
+Mixed Metal Oxide anodes (MMO), or dimensionally stable anodes, consist of a rare earth oxide coated onto a titanium substrate.
 They provide a highly effective corrosion prevention system for various applications and environments, including seawater, brackish water, fresh water, with or without carbon backfill, and also in concrete.

 Due to the high stability and low consumption rate of the MMO coating, this type of anode has a much longer lifespan than alternative solutions and provides excellent chemical resistance, especially in acidic conditions.

-Silicon Iron anodes, available in both tubular and stick form, are a proven cathodic protection solution commonly used in fresh water, seawater, and both shallow and deep grounded applications.
+Silicon Iron anodes, available in both tubular and stick varieties, are a proven cathodic protection solution commonly used in fresh water, seawater, and deep grounded applications.